deresz/funcap/README.md

 If you happen to use funcap with WinDbg (I am using it to debug Windows kernel mode code), use "Script command" from File menu as the console is being taken over by WINDBG prompt during the debugging session.

+_NOTE:_ when debugging executables linked with glibc, for example Linux ELF binaries, set the environment variable LD_BIND_NOW=1 in order for linker to do all the PLT fixups at program load, otherwise the first call to a given API will not be properly captured as funcap is unable to step into the lazy binding routines.

 _Known limitations_
 - problems with dbg_step_into() in IDA pro - observing random misbehavior sometimes, e.g. single step does not trigger where it should or vice versa
 - "Analyzing area" needs to be cancelled by clicking on it when analyzing some API calls (seems it's IDA bug as well), if not it lasts very long